 Fair use is a provision for authors to allow certain aspects of a copyrighted work to be used for further creativity.
 While copyright law does not necessarily protect original works from parody, posting, discussion, or editing, most fanfiction does not fall into any of the fair use categories.

 Many people think that fanfiction is good for the original, and they forget that the work is on the fanfic list, so it is obvious that it was not written by the original author, so fanfiction does not violate copyright.

 In case you don’t know, fanfiction is a fictional work written by a fan, often based on the plot, characters, or setting of a famous book, movie, TV show, comic book, video game, or game.

 Do you need permission to write fan fiction?

-Fanfiction is in theory already illegal copyright infringement, but lawsuits against fanfiction will not be accepted and should be accepted.
-Copyright law is designed to protect authors financially while providing the best possible creative expression, and most authors are polite or even friendly to fanatics.
+Fanfiction is in theory already illegal copyright infringement, but lawsuits against fanfiction will not often accepted.
+Copyright law is designed to protect authors financially while providing the best possible creative expression, and most authors are polite or even friendly to similar work from their fans.

 Is it legal to print fanfiction?